 And because of her eating disorder, she missed out on so many experiences.
 She didn't go abroad.
 She didn't have close friends because she didn't let anyone get close.
 She didn't do anything because she was stuck in her comfort zone.
 She wasted so much time trying to be “perfect” that she lost who she was.

 So what does a book like this geared toward children mean to me as a mother?
 Absolutely everything.

 I was always terrified of having a daughter because I never wanted her to go through what I’ve gone through—but now I have three.
 Because of that, I am extra vigilant of the messages they receive and what I say and do around them.
 The fact that our culture is shifting toward self-acceptance and the conversation is changing is extremely helpful, so I’m not constantly battling the world around them.

-, these women are working on "His Body Can" and bringing out different friends who are background characters in the book and having them star in their own books to show that everyone is equal—because everyone can no matter what.
+And according to Glamour, these women are working on "His Body Can" and bringing out different friends who are background characters in the book and having them star in their own books to show that everyone is equal—because everyone can no matter what.

 In a world filled with internet trolls and so much pressure to be more, empowering our children young is so important.
 So, a children’s book designed to help teach the lessons of living your best life, and being everything you are in the body you were born with, deserves a standing ovation.

 Danielle Sherman-Lazar is an eating disorder advocate and a mother to three daughters.